A Fable: Critical analysis

-In his contemporary review of A Fable, Philip Blair Rice noted that the novel returned Faulkner in subject matter to the one general subject that engaged him besides Mississippi, the First World War.
+In his contemporary review of A Fable, Philip Blair Rice noted that the novel returned Faulkner in subject matter to the one general subject that engaged him besides Mississippi: the First World War.
 Dayton Kohler, in his contemporary analysis of the novel, discusses an approach to the novel through myth.
 Ernest Sandeen has elaborated in detail on the parallels between the corporal and Jesus Christ.
 Julian Smith has noted similarities between A Fable and Humphrey Cobb's novel Paths of Glory.
 Frank Turaj has examined opposing images and themes in terms of the dialectic in the novel.
 Thomas E Connolly has discussed the relationship of the three main plots of the novel to each other.

-Richard H. King has interpreted A Fable as the one major attempt by Faulkner to depict political action in his novels, and has characterised the novel as "Faulkner's failed political novel".
-Robert W Hutten noted Faulkner's reworking of material originally from the story 'Notes on a Horse Thief' into A Fable.
-William J Sowder has analysed in detail the character of the Generalissimo.
+Richard H. King has interpreted A Fable as the one major attempt by Faulkner to depict political action in his novels, and has characterized the novel as "Faulkner's failed political novel".
+Robert W Hutten noted Faulkner's reworking of material originally from the story "Notes on a Horse Thief" into A Fable.
+William J Sowder has analyzed in detail the character of the Generalissimo.